• Skip to primary navigation

 Do you have to roast the walnuts before you make the cookies?

-No, you don’t need to.
-The danger of roasting the nuts before baking the cookies is that the walnuts will burn if they are baked twice.
+No, you don't need to.
+Roasting the nuts before baking the cookies is dangerous, as the walnuts will burn if they are baked twice.
 Please follow the recipe, and your cookies will be delicious.

 Some other recipes to love